What is it?

 No, this type of spasm is usually related to stress.
-It's called a minor eyelid twitch and does not require treatment.
+It is called a minor eyelid twitch and does not require treatment.
 It goes away on its own in a few days or weeks without the need for any additional eye examinations.

-The effect of the treatment can vary greatly among patients and also in a single patient depending on the time the injection is administered.
+The effect of the treatment can vary greatly among patients and also in a single patient depending on when the injection is administered.